 The Wing launched in New York City as a “women’s-focused coworking and networking space” but evolved into a “gender neutral” workspace after the New York City Human Rights Commission launched an investigation into its alleged discriminatory membership policies.
 Last year the Wing opened a luxurious co-working space above the Sprouts store at 8550 Santa Monica Blvd.
 Shortly after the opening, The Guardian, one of the world’s leading English-language news organizations, published a profile of the membership-only club, calling out an incident in May 2019 in which a black woman who was a member of the West Hollywood branch of the club was accosted by a white woman who was a guest of a Wing member.
 That incident is cited in the New York Times story.

 The Doctor Busted With Drugs

 Dr. Anand Pandya, a psychiatrist who once practiced at Cedars-Sinai Medical Center, is contesting an effort by the California Medical Board to revoke his license to practice medicine after his arrest in 2016 for possession of 16.3 ounces of methamphetamine and 25 hypodermic needles.
 The New York Post reports that the illegal drugs were found in Pandya’s suitcase on a flight back from Germany.
 According to the Post, Pandya has identified himself on his LinkedIn page, which has been removed, as director of inpatient psychiatry at Cedars although he no longer is there.
-He also was licensed to practice medicine in New York, but that license has been revoked.
+He is licensed to practice medicine in New York.
 The Post story can be read here.